salami162/gps-fun/README.md

 ## What does this repo have?
 1. Data - A list of (lat,lng) coordinates around San Francisco.
 Look under `gps-fun/data`.
 2. A Frontend Page - To visualize the raw data and clustered results on the map.
-3. Scripting entries - Run clustering algorithms to generate clusters and find the most representative center of a cluser.
+3. Scripting entries - Run clustering algorithms to generate clusters and find the most representative center of a cluster.
 Centers can be visualized on the frontend page.

 ## Setup
 The following steps will help you setup a development environment.